Menu

 Team Stats

 Side-by-side performance comparison of all 16 teams in the Super League.
-Be Forward Wanderers leads with 4 wins this season.
+Blue Eagles leads with 9 wins this season.
 The colour-coded heatmap highlights wins, losses, draws, goals scored and conceded, goal difference, and win percentage — making it easy to spot the strongest and weakest teams at a glance for betting analysis.

 Teams